yousha-waja/taxi-queue-app-uj-2023/readme.md

 	- remove 12 people from the people queue
 * A taxi can only leave if there are enough people (12 people) in the queue to fill the taxi.

 ## Instructions

+Fork and clone this repo in your local `projects` folder.

+Please **read through all** the instructions before starting to code.

+Spend the **first 30 minutes** of your Solo Code session on planning.
+Create a Kanban board.

 There are 2 versions of the Taxi Queue Widget - one with *no API* and the other *with an API*.

+You need to to do both. **But do the one without the API first.**

+## Run the app locally

+To run the app locally you will need to get it from git & GitHub.

-Fork and clone this repo in your projects folder.
+Run the command below in your `projects` folder.

 ```
 git clone https://github.com/codex-academy/taxi-queue-app-uj-2023